mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

     overlay_filter: 0.2
 ---

-Do you monitor costs of the data pipelines in exactly the same way as you monitor the processing job health, latency or throughput?
+Do you monitor costs of the data pipelines in exactly the same way as you monitor the processing jobs' health, latency or throughput?
 Nowadays, taking care of costs efficiency is an integral part of every data engineer job.
-I would like to share my own experiences with applying [FinOps](https://www.finops.org/introduction/what-is-finops/) discipline in organization within tens of data engineering teams and thousands of data pipelines.
+I would like to share my own experiences with applying [FinOps](https://www.finops.org/introduction/what-is-finops/) discipline in the organization within tens of data engineering teams and thousands of data pipelines.

 ## Overview